ids/cluster-builder/index.md

 ##### Updated for 2024!

-Using only freely available tools and only an annotated Ansible inventory file [cluster-builder](https://github.com/ids/cluster-builder) enables the configuration and deployment of Kubernetes clusters to vSphere/ESXi hypervisors and local VMware Workstation/Fusion Pro environments.
+Using only freely available tools and only an annotated Ansible inventory file [cluster-builder](https://github.com/ids/cluster-builder) enables the configuration and deployment of Kubernetes clusters to [Proxmox VE kvm](https://www.proxmox.com/en/) hypervisors and local legacy VMware Workstation/Fusion environments.

 > One command... and the cluster is deployed!